upieez/antler-tech-challenge/README.md

    | Oly Lotfi     | oly.lotfi@antler.co     | Berlin, Germany   | BER_0126 | Startup      |
    | Daniel Henry  | daniel.henry@antler.co  | Berlin, Germany   | BER_0126 | Startup      |

-   Users will have the option to sign up via email or Google.
+   Users will have the option to sign up via email and password.

 2. We will need to capture profile data for all founders, regardless of their program type: